The regulatory conditions for foreign investments in Russia

 The Strategic Companies Law provides a list of more than 40 activities that constitute strategic activities in Russia.
 Accordingly, any company engaged in such activities is viewed as a strategic company.

-• Subsoil exploration and extraction activities involving strategic deposits (see Section “Natural Resources (Oil and Gas/Mining)“);
+• subsoil exploration and extraction activities involving strategic deposits;

-• Activities performed by editorial boards and publishers, provided that the annual circulation of publications exceeds certain thresholds specified by law depending on publication frequency; and
+• activities performed by editorial boards and publishers, provided that the annual circulation of publications exceeds certain thresholds specified by law depending on publication frequency;

 The following transactions and other actions involving the acquisition of control over strategic companies require the preliminary approval of the Russian government:

 • With respect to the strategic companies engaged in strategic activities other than the use of strategic subsoil plots — transactions where a foreign investor or group of persons acquires:

 o direct or indirect control over more than 50% of the total number of votes attached to voting shares;

 o the right to appoint (a) the chief executive officer, and/or (b) more than 50% of the members of a collegial executive body (i.e., management board) of a strategic company;

 o the unconditional ability to elect more than 50% of the members of the board of directors (supervisory council) or other collegial governing body of a strategic company;